To add content, ask questions.

 - Grammar

-English grammar is the set of rules that govern how words are used to form sentences in English, including parts of speech, tenses, and more.
+English grammar is the set of rules and principles that govern the structure and usage of the English language, including parts of speech, tenses, and more.

 - Parts of Speech